ssb22/indexer/README.md

 Offline HTML Indexer etc from http://ssb22.user.srcf.net/gradint/ohi.html (also mirrored at http://ssb22.gitlab.io/gradint/ohi.html just in case)

-This is a Python 2 program for creating large indices of HTML text which can be queried using simple Javascript that works on many mobile phone browsers without needing an Internet connection or a Web server.
+This is a Python program (compatible with both Python 2 and Python 3), for creating large indices of HTML text which can be queried using simple Javascript that works on many mobile phone browsers without needing an Internet connection or a Web server.
 This is useful if you want to load a dictionary or other reference onto your phone (or computer) for use when connectivity is not available.

 The input HTML should be interspersed with anchors like this: `<a name="xyz"></a>` where xyz is the index heading for the following text.
 There should be one such anchor before each entry and an extra anchor at the end of the text; everything before the first anchor is counted as the “header” and everything after the last as the “footer”.
 If these are empty, a default “mobile friendly” HTML header and footer specifying UTF-8 encoding will be added.
 Anchors may be linked from other entries; these links are changed as necessary.